In this interview with chef Johnson Wong, The Yum List learns about his motivations, dreams and favourite ingredients.

 Dining Room is a modern contemporary restaurant with local produce.
 More than 90% of our ingredients are locally sourced.

-What’s your favorite meal and pairing?
+What’s your favourite meal and pairing?

 A meal I had in Geranium Copenhagen with the juice pairing on 2014.